AbderFaiz/BASIC-compiler/README.md

 This project is a compiler that translates BASIC source code into C.

+> **Note:**
+> This repository includes an implementation in C++ of the ["Teeny Tiny Compiler" tutorial by Austin Henley](https://austinhenley.com/blog/teenytinycompiler1.html).
+> The code follows the steps and concepts from the tutorial, providing a minimal compiler example for educational purposes.

 ## Features

 - Parses a subset of the BASIC language